Washington Weed Free Hay and Mulch Program (WWHAM)

 The WWHAM program is now run by the Washington State Department of Agriculture's (WSDA) Plant Services Program.
-You can find out current program information on their website and contact them by email PlantServices@agr.wa.gov or call (360) 902-1984.
+You can find out current program information on their website, contact them by email at PlantServices@agr.wa.gov, or call (360) 902-1984.

 Prior to 2011, the Washington State Noxious Weed Board ran the WWHAM program.
 This webpage contains background information on the program.
 Please refer to the WSDA's Plant Services Program website for current WWHAM program information.

 Why is there a weed-free hay and mulch program?

 Invasive plants can be introduced to wilderness via non-certified hay, mulch, straw, and raw feeds.
 Invasive plants outcompete native plants, degrade wildlife habitat, and reduce soil and water quality.
 They cause economic losses in natural areas and impact aesthetics and recreation opportunities.

 While weeds can be extremely difficult to remove once established in croplands, rangeland, yards, and abandoned lots, they are especially hard to detect and then eradicate in wilderness areas.